thinkst/canary-utils/terraform/README.md

 ## AWS EC2
-**Prerequisites:** Requires the Canary AMI image shared with your AWS ID and preffered region.
+**Prerequisites:** Requires the Canary AMI image shared with your AWS ID and preferred region.
 Contact support@canary.tools for assistance with this.
 **Note** Values to be edited are marked with "<VALUE>".
 **Note** The AMI ID can be found in your [AMI catalogue](https://console.aws.amazon.com/ec2/v2/home#AMICatalog) and are region specific.